-- · Hendrie Koerhuis (chair)
+- Hendrie Koerhuis (chair)

 - · Wilbert van Abswoude (vice-chair)

 - Roy de Wijs (secretary)

 The Works Council is supported by an official secretary.
-There are also various active committees within the Works Council that focus on specific subjects, such as health, safety, well-being and the environment (HSE), finance, HR, ICT, and communications.
+Various active committees within the Works Council focus on specific subjects, such as health, safety, well-being and the environment (HSE), finance, HR, ICT, and communications.
 The committees prepare matters which are subsequently decided by the Works Council as a whole.
 Once every two months, the Works Council consults with the Board of Directors, and twice a year with a delegation from the Supervisory Board.